vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Add function ][ Tab (Pro) ] Add settings for when there are many labels or the screen width is narrow.
 [ Add function ][ Core Group ] Add toolbar link for components by item.
 [ Add function ][ Grid Column (Pro) ] Add toolbar link for components by item.